How Science Predicts the Aurora

 Putting the Pieces Together

-Once you know your magnetic latitude and how high the Kp index needs to be, it comes down to choosing a viewing time of high geomagnetic activity by frequently checking the Kp index and the SWPC forecast.
+Once you know your magnetic latitude and how high the Kp index needs to be, it comes down to choosing a viewing time of high geomagnetic activity by frequently checking the Estimated Planetary K-index and the SWPC forecast.

 Of course, you’ll also want to make sure you’re far enough away from a city to prevent light pollution.
 Check out the World Atlas of Artificial Sky Brightness—the brighter the area in this zoomable map, the harder it is to see stars and aurora in the night sky.

+Check out the NOAA Weather Forecast for the area to make sure it isn’t too cloudy.
 And don’t forget to check out the moon phases before you go.
-A full moon makes it much more difficult to see an aurora.
+A full moon makes it much more difficult to see an aurora because the background night sky will be brighter.